OUSE AND DERWENT PROJECT

 Due to the cost of the hire of the magnetometer we decided to hire one for two weeks in 2018 and survey both sites 1 and 3.
 Site one presented some amazing results.

-Not only does it show the double ditched trapezoidal enclosure but, it contains at least 9 roundhouse ring ditches plus others about the site, a possible drove-
+The geophysics for Site 1(North Duffield) shows the double ditched trapezoidal enclosure containing at least 9 roundhouse ring ditches plus others about the site, a possible drove-

 When we carried out the survey at Hard Moor Farm we did not get encouraging results.
 We could see some ditches but the ring ditch was unclear.
 However, there did appear to be the footprint of a building across a hedge line and not respecting that hedge-